Span-America rates comfort; convoluted foam mattress pads display index

 If Donald Spann, president of Span-America Inc., gets his way, all convoluted foam futon mattress pads will display the company's new Span Index on the package.

 The Span Index, which was introduced at the mini-market, is a new way of defining comfort by various ways.
 Spann presented the index as part of an introduction of second generation convoluted products at the Pillowtex Corp.’s showroom.
 Pillowtex distributes Span-America products.
-Read more mattress articles at prompted bedding manufacturers to reevaluate their plans for 1988.

 Second generation products "provide customers with a way to step-up to better products,' Spann said.
 The new Span Index attempts to put a numerical value on improved comfort sleep products and full size futon mattresses.